alexander-koch/golem/README.md

 - [ ] While and if loops don't provide scopes => (Working on it.)
 (Idea:flag scopes as virtual)
 - [ ] Class field modification within a class function doesn't work as expected => (Working on it.)
-	=> Replace ldarg0 with new one
-	=> Also class function call within class function call doesn't work
+	=> New Idea: Create new bytecode invokevirtual and returnvirtual

 #### Main tasks (Sorted by importance)